tomboe311/About-Boe/README.md

 In 2018, I started my own business on the side.

 ## My working style
-+ **I'm based in CET and like to start by 6 am.** I'm a eary bird.
++ **I'm based in CET and like to start by 6 am.** I'm a early bird.
 Sometimes I go running before work.
 + **I take a longer break during the day** to go for a walk outside.

 ## Strengths and quirks